The best vans on the market for 2021

 The Mercedes Sprinter nevertheless has a wider appeal and is proving popular with those looking for good van model to do a camper conversion.

 There is also an all-electric variant of the Mercedes Sprinter – the eSpinter offers a driving range of up to 96 miles.

 The Peugeot Boxer was introduced more than a decade ago and remains one of most practical big vans on the market, with an impressively large load area.

 It’s easy to drive, responsive and has plenty of room for three passengers in the cab.

 Depending on the model you choose, you can enjoy cruise control, air conditioning, rear parking sensors and 5-inch colour touchscreen with DAB radio and integrated satellite navigation.

 In addition to ‘S’ and ‘Professional’ levels, the Boxer is now being made in more bespoke GRIP and ASPHALT versions to better suit the needs of particular businesses.

-GRIP is best suited to rough terrain and long, dirty roads, which makes it the preferred choice for those wanting the toughest Boxer.
+GRIP is ideal for rough terrain and long, dirty roads, which makes it the preferred choice for those wanting the toughest Boxer.

-It benefits from Grip Control® with Hill Descent Assist and all-season tyres, a reinforced suspension, engine under protection tray and wheel arch protectors.
+There’s also Grip Control® with Hill Descent Assist and all-season tyres, a reinforced suspension and wheel arch protectors.

 Technology includes a Lane Departure Warning System, Active Safety Brake, integrated satellite navigation, air conditioning and rear parking sensors.